-Children for whom it is their nearest school or academy.
-This includes all schools except those which allocate places on the basis of faith.
+Children for whom it is the nearest school or academy.
+This includes all schools except those which allocate places on the basis of faith (membership or practice) before allocating on the basis of distance/location.

 Rule 6: Distance

 Children who live nearest to the school.
 Children not considered under rule 5 will be considered under rule 6.
 These rules are applied in the order they are printed above.
 If more children qualify under a rule than there are places available, a tie break will be used by applying the next rule to those children.